 Is this just a moment of disenchantment?
 Is it a sign of a deeper malaise of democracy itself?
 Or is it the result of untamed capitalism destroying democracy?
 Can democracy right the wrongs of economic, racial and gender injustice?
 When do we know that the red lines of democracy’s degeneration into soft authoritarian rule have been crossed?
 And despite all this can we hope to see a renewal and reform of democracy?

-The Albert Hirschman Centre on Democracy’s new podcast series Democracy in Question? explores these questions with experts from various disciplines, who reflect on the variety of democratic experiences and experiments the world over.
+The Albert Hirschman Centre on Democracy’s podcast series Democracy in Question? explores these questions with experts from various disciplines, who reflect on the variety of democratic experiences and experiments the world over.
 Hosted by Shalini Randeria, Director of the Centre and Professor of Social Anthropology and Sociology at the Graduate Institute, Geneva, and Rector of the Institute for Human Sciences, Vienna, the podcast series is presenting some of the most important voices on these themes in contemporary academia.

 Join Shalini Randeria and leading scholars for an exploration of the dilemmas facing democracies worldwide.
 Subscribe now!